novakgeoenergie/GHEToolManual/docs/sources/FAQ's/TRT.rst

 design of the borefield, it is recommended to use TRT for big projects.

 .. note::
-    Practically, a TRT-test takes place after the first borehole has been drilled, in the same way
+    Practically, a TRT-test takes place after the first borehole has been drilled.
+This borehole should be representative for the whole borefield.
+A monitoring machine is connected to the pipes and a fluid starts circulating, measuring the initial ground temperature.
+After a while, the machine start injecting a constant power into the ground and measuring the temperature evolution of inlet and outlet.
+(Based on (François et al., 2016) [1]_.)

+A TRT test measures three different things:

+#.
+The initial (undisturbed) ground temperature
+#.
+The ground thermal conductivity
+#.
+The borehole equivalent thermal resistance

 How to enter this into GHEtool?
 ===============================